 If you are happy with that length, next you need to take your needle and thread – use a double length of cotton that needs to be very long – about 50 cms, and loosely sew across the width of the veil at the point of Measurement (B).

 Now fold the shorter part of the veil over to lie on top of the longer part and hey presto, you have your veil.
-All that remains is to sew the veil onto your comb….
+All that remains is to sew the veil onto your comb.

 To sew the veil onto the comb, line your 10cm area of gathering up along the comb – on top of it, with the top of the comb in line with the top of your gathering.
 Sew big loops around the top of the comb, at every second tooth gap, with several loops at each interval.
 Do this along the width of the comb and secure at the end.
-Make sure that the bites you take of the veil are very small – just around the line of thread you have gathered up, so as not to create a pucker in the veil when it is brought forwards over the face, should you wish to do so.
+Make sure that the sections you take of the veil are very small – just around the line of thread you have gathered up, so as not to create a pucker in the veil when it is brought forward over the face, should you wish to do so.

 You might think this looks a bit messy but in fact, the gathered tulle will cover up any odd or white stitching that you are doing and when the veil is in place in your hair, you won’t see it at all.

 And congratulations.
 You’ve just made your very own veil.
 Didn’t we tell you this would be the easiest DIY cathedral veil tutorial on the planet?!
 All you have to do now is try it on!

 Now that you’ve got a beautiful DIY cathedral veil, you can either stick with a classic, minimal look.
 Or you can go wild with trims, embellishments and sparkles.
 You’ll find lots of haberdashery extras to adorn your veil on Etsy should you wish to do so.
 And that’s it.

 If however, you’ve got to the end of this post and thought, “Nah, not for me.
 Point me to the professionals”, you’ll find some of the most spectacular veils known to woman on our handpicked supplier directory, The List.